Coupled poro-elastic behavior of hyper-elastic membranes: Results and Discussion

-We now examine the relationship between the measured flow rate ($Q$) through the membrane's pores and the pressure loading ($\Delta p$).
-The flow rate reaches up to $Q = \SI{1.62e-3}{\metre\cubed\per\second}$ at the highest pressures ($\Delta p \approx \SI{650}{\pascal}$) for membranes with intermediate stiffness and initial solidity (\Cref{fig:flowRate}a).
-Softer membranes achieve maximum flow rates at lower pressures, while stiffer membranes with low initial porosity are limited to low flow rates before reaching the limit of the pressure sensor or the maximum considered expansion of the membrane ($w_0 = 0.5 D$).
-Since the membrane-average stretch ($\bar{\lambda}$) is also a function of the pressure ($\Delta p$), the same flow rate ($Q$) can correspond to different porous geometries, or different flow rates can be observed for the same geometry.
+We now examine the relationship between the measured flow rate $Q$ through the membrane pores and the applied pressure difference $\Delta p$.
+The flow rate reaches up to $Q = \SI{1.62e-3}{\metre\cubed\per\second}$ at the highest pressures ($\Delta p \approx \SI{650}{\pascal}$), particularly for membranes with intermediate stiffness and initial solidity (\Cref{fig:flowRate}a).
+Softer membranes achieve the highest flow rates at relatively low pressures, whereas stiffer membranes with low initial porosity are restricted to lower flow rates before reaching either the sensor limit or the maximum considered membrane expansion ($w_0 = 0.5 D$).

+Because the membrane-average stretch $\bar{\lambda}$ varies with pressure, a single flow rate $Q$ can correspond to different porous geometries—either due to differences in initial solidity or to variations in the resulting average pore area at a given deformation.
+Conversely, membranes with apparently similar geometries can produce different flow rates, depending on their mechanical response.

-Understanding the flow rate in relation to the membrane's shear modulus and pressure loading requires consideration of two factors: the pressure differential ($\Delta p$), which drives the flow, and the expanded solidity $\epsilon(\bar{\lambda})$, which governs area available for flow through the membrane.
+Understanding how flow rate scales with membrane stiffness and pressure loading requires considering both the pressure differential $\Delta p$, which drives the flow, and the expanded solidity $\epsilon$ (\Cref{fig:localPoreDiameter}d), which governs the available flow area through the membrane.

-A discharge coefficient ($C_d$) accounts for pressure losses due to an orifice geometry and is defined as the ratio of the measured flow rate to the ideal flow rate through an infinitely large opening \citep{merritt_hydraulic_1967, miller_flow_1996}:
+The discharge coefficient ($C_d$) accounts for losses due to orifice geometry and is defined as the ratio of the measured flow rate to the ideal flow rate through an infinitely large orifice \citep{merritt_hydraulic_1967, miller_flow_1996}:

-where $a$ is the orifice or pore area and $\rho$ is the density of the fluid.
+where $a$ is the orifice or pore area and $\rho$ is the fluid density.

-Treating the porous membranes as a series of non-interacting, parallel orifice flows, we define a membrane-averaged discharge coefficient for the system:
+Treating the membrane as a collection of non-interacting orifices in parallel, we define a membrane-averaged discharge coefficient:

-where $n$ is the number of pores of the pattern (\Cref{fig:porous_patterns}), and $\bar{a}$ the membrane-average pore area.
-Here, the pore area expansion is measured from the local stretch of the pores at different pressures, and an average, representative pore area calculated (see \Cref{sec:local_stretch}).
+where $n$ is the number of pores and $\bar{a}$ is the average pore area, calculated from pore deformation at different pressures (see \Cref{sec:local_stretch}).